Open source tools

 The Datahub Factory

 The Datahub Factory is a tailor-made command line tool which makes it easier to configure and monitor complex ETL (Extract, Transform, Load) pipelines.
 This toolkit is Perl based and leverages Catmandu modules under the hood.

 This command line tool is used to create ETL pipelines between collection registration systems, the Datahub and Arthub Flanders.
 The Datahub Factory is used to automatically transfer and transform collection metadata between these systems.

 LIDO is an XML harvesting schema.
-The schema is intended for delivering metadata, for use in a variety of online services, from an organization’s online collections database to portals of aggregated resources, as well as exposing, sharing and connecting data on the web.
+The schema delivers metadata for use in a variety of online services, from an organisation’s online collections database to portals of aggregated resources, as well as showing, sharing and connecting data on the web.

 The scripts used by the Arthub Flanders platform are published on Github.

 Community of developers

 All components are made available on Github, a popular platform for sharing and collaborating on software.
 We invite third party developers to contribute to the components.
 There are several ways to contribute.

 - Bug reports, suggestions, questions and feedback can be submitted on a per component basis as separate issues.
 These issues can be submitted to the Github project issue tracker associated with the relevant component.

 - Contributors are free to fork the components, make changes such as fixing bugs and adding new features, and contributing these changes back to the projects as Github pull requests.